raviarrow88/Django-Stripe-Integration/readme.md

 Integration of the django with stripe payment gateway with a simple Donation page using django templating

-To get Stripe API secret key ,First step to create a [stripe](https://dashboard.stripe.com/login) account
+To get Stripe API secret key ,First step is to create a [stripe](https://dashboard.stripe.com/login) account

 After signup, add secret key in views.py and publishable key in stripe.js